Children's adventures at Greys Court

 There's plenty to keep the children entertained at Greys Court.
 From hunting for bugs in the woods, to spotting fairy doors on one of the estate walks, find out about all Greys Court has to offer to the young adventurers.

-The Greys Fort play area has been moved to a different part of the estate.
-The children's play area can now be found in the den-building area, which is situated in the woodland just behind the tea-room.
+The children's play area can be found in the den-building area, which is situated in the woodland just behind the tea-room.

 The surrounding woodland has all the materials needed to create dens in the area; hunt for bugs in the undergrowth; build their own forts and let their imaginations run wild.